1. Gautama Buddha was born in __________.

 Explanation: It reinterpreted Buddhism for modern times.

-91. The greatest contribution of Buddhism to Indian culture was:
+91. The greatest contribution of Buddhism to Indian culture was__________.

 A) Vernacular literature